syncxplus/docker-gradle/README.md

 # Gradle Executable Container

-This docker image includes Oracle Java 7 and Gradle 2.1 configured with Gradle as the entrypoint.
+This docker image includes OpenJDK 8 and Gradle 2.5 configured with Gradle as the entrypoint.

 ## Usage